ikp-773/Connected-WiFi-Password/README.md

 Python program to find connected password

-I have used python module subprocess which allowes us to run cmd(command prompt) inside our python program.
+I have used python module subprocess which allow us to run cmd(command prompt) inside our python program.